HariniVS/LogicPillars/Readme.md

   * Automatic matching limitation during external system failures - If external systems like Calendar Hub, InterviewLogger, or MyMindLeave are unavailable, the platform may not be able to perform automatic match-making or scheduling.
     In such cases, fallback mechanisms (like manual intervention) will need to be taken by recruiters.
-  * Limited explainability in AI-driven scheduling - Since match-making and scheduling decisions are influenced by AI agents (e.g., LLMs and vector-based retrieval), the reasoning behind certain decisions may not always be fully explainable in traditional rule-based terms.
+  * Limited explain-ability in AI-driven scheduling - Since match-making and scheduling decisions are influenced by AI agents (e.g., LLMs and vector-based retrieval), the reasoning behind certain decisions may not always be fully explainable in traditional rule-based terms.